 Do I Need Therapy?
-Recognizing the Signs and Taking Action
+How to Recognize the Signs and What to Do Next

 I'll be transparent.
 At first, I thought my child needed therapy, and that’s where I started.
 I was witnessing concerning behavior in them: outbursts, mood swings, and a level of distress that was hard to ignore.
 As a parent, I was naturally worried and sought help for them.
 However, as I dug deeper with the help of professionals, I discovered an uncomfortable truth: My child’s distress was a reflection of my own unresolved issues.
 The real question wasn't whether my child needed therapy, but rather, "Do I need therapy?"